-- 6.1.12.1 That the demand for the joint/shared off-street parking spaces differs significantly by time of day between the various uses; and - 6.1.12.2 That a sufficient number of joint/shared off-street parking spaces are available to satisfy the parking demand for each use during the time period with the highest total combined parking demand; and - 6.1.12.3 That the buildings associated with the requested waiver are pre-existing and that total floor area of those buildings is no greater than that which would be permitted absent the grant of a waiver pursuant to this Section; and - 6.1.12.4 That satisfactory provisions have been made for an increase in the number of joint/shared parking spaces up to the minimum number otherwise required by Section 6.1.10 or 6.1.11, in the event that a change in use, or in intensity or character of use, results in an increased joint/shared parking demand.
-Such provisions may include a demonstration of physical and financial ability to construct additional surface or structured parking spaces in compliance with the requirements of Section 6.1.10 or 6.1.11, or such other assurances as are satisfactory to the Planning Board. - 6.1.12.5 That the issuance of this waiver would not be inconsistent with the intent of this Bylaw.
+- 6.1.12.5 That provisions have been made for an increase in the number of parking spaces up to the minimum number otherwise required by Section 6.1.10 or 6.1.11, in the event that a change in use, or in intensity or character of use, results in an increased joint/shared parking demand.
+Such provisions may include a demonstration of physical and financial ability to construct additional surface or structured parking spaces in compliance with the requirements of Section 6.1.10 or 6.1.11, or such other assurances as are satisfactory to the Planning Board. - 6.1.12.6 That the issuance of this waiver would not be inconsistent with the intent of this Bylaw.

-Article 6: Housekeeping Amendments to Zoning Bylaw and Official Zoning Map - To see if the Town will vote to approve certain housekeeping amendments to various sections of the Westwood Zoning Bylaw and official Zoning Map as may be necessary to correct any errors or inconsistences.
+Article 6: Housekeeping Amendments to Zoning Bylaw and Official Zoning Map - To see if the Town will vote to approve certain housekeeping amendments to various sections of the Westwood Zoning Bylaw and official Zoning Map as may be necessary to correct any errors or inconsistences, including without limitation the correction of one or more erroneous section references, and the correction of a scribner's error in Section 4.1.6.1 [Earth Material Movement per Section 7.1] to properly show that said use is allowed by a special permit in all zoning districts, or take any action in relation thereto.

-1) Amend Section 4.1.6.1 to read as follows:
+1) Amend Section 4.1.6.1 to read as follows: (bold italics denote new language words to be removed have strikethrough)

-SRA SRB SRC SRD SRE GR SR LBA LBB HB I Ю ARO 4.1.6.1 Earth Material Movement per Section PB PB PB PB PB PB PB PB PB PB PB PB PB
+SRA SRB SRC SRD SRE GR SR LBA LBB HB I IO ARO 4.1.6.1 Earth Material Movement per Section 7.1 +0 ¥-PB ¥ PB ¥-PB ¥- PB ¥ PB ¥-PB